-- 5.1 The Council accept that the Green Belt should endure and be permanent and that the Green Belt, once formally defined, should remain unaltered until 2037/38.
-We welcome this. - 5.2 Paragraph 85 indicates that where necessary, local authorities should identify in their plan areas of safeguarded land between the urban area and the Green Belt, in order to meet longer-term development needs.
-The term 'where necessary' means that the Council does not have to define safeguarded land, but it is a common and well recognised approach to ensure that a Green Belt remains permanent. - 5.3 The Local Plan indicates that the development needs of the District in the period 3032/33 to 3037/38 will be provided for through windfall sites coming forward and by the continued allocating a number of large sites that will deliver homes beyond the plan period, notably ST5, ST15 and ST36.
-However, beyond 2032/33 the Council will be essentially reliant on delivery from just these 3 allocated sites with limited contributions from ST7 and ST14 (according to the Councils Trajectory) and as a consequence of this we do not consider that the Council will be able to demonstrate a 5-year supply of housing land. - 5.4 In previous versions of the Local Plan, safeguarded land was identified but the Council chose to delete this policy.
-One of the problems of relying on allocations is that they could be delivered at a faster rate than anticipated leaving no supply of land for development post 3032/33.
-Further, if one of the more significant sites does not come forward there will not be any reserved land to bring into development. - 5.5 All of the above will mean triggering an early review of the Local Plan and harming one of the fundamental purposes of the Green Belt which is its permanence.
-We consider that safeguarded land should be provided.
+- The Council accept that the Green Belt should endure and be permanent and that the Green Belt, once formally defined, should remain unaltered until 2037/38.
+We welcome this. - Paragraph 85 indicates that where necessary, local authorities should identify in their plan areas of safeguarded land between the urban area and the Green Belt, in order to meet longer-term development needs.
+The term 'where necessary' means that the Council does not have to define safeguarded land, but it is the common and well recognised approach to ensure that a Green Belt remains permanent. - 5.3 The Council indicate that they will achieve this aim through the continued development of windfall sites and by allocating a number of large housing sites that will deliver homes beyond the plan period, notably ST7, ST14, ST15 and ST36.
+However, beyond 2032/33 the Council will be reliant on delivery from just 5 allocated sites and as a consequence of this the Council will not be able to demonstrate a 5-year supply of housing land.
+The Council will certainly not have a range of sites to ensure choice and competition in the market.
+The lack of a 5-year housing land supply will mean that Council will have to undertake an early review of the Local Plan, certainly before 2037/38.
+The Green Belt will therefore not be permanent. - 5.4 The Council have chosen to neglect the opportunity to define logical and firm Green Belt boundaries such as those proposed at previous stages of the Local Plan.
+Land off Moor Lane, Copmanthorpe (ST13) is such an example and represents a parcel of land that relates more to the existing village than the open countryside with boundaries formed by mature tree belts and the existing urban area.
+The removal of Land off Moor Lane, Copmanthorpe (ST13) from the Green Belt would have delivered a clear and permanent Green Belt boundary.